Otakubuns/RF5-DRP/README.md

 <br />This file will not show up until you've run the game at least once while the plugin is in your plugins folder.

 ## Issues & WIP
-This is my first ever C# mod for a game so it may not be perfect.
+This is my first ever mod for a game so it may not be perfect.
 There are a few issues that I hope to iron out later but for now they're not big deals.
 - There are multiples "areas" within Rigbarth that have names like "Great Tree Plaza" and "Phoros Woodlands" the event I have used up to catch these area names won't trigger if the character is just walking to them.
 I need more time to figure them out but if you teleport to areas such as 'Phoros Woodlands' it will change.
 - If the player stays up all night and the day passes it won't update on the presence to that new day.